-(a) RATE OF TAX.-There shall be levied, collected, and paid for each taxable year upon the net income of every corporation, a tax of 13 3/4 per centum of the amount of the net income in excess of the credit against net income provided in section 26.

-(b) EXEMPT CORPORATIONS.-For corporations exempt from tax, see section 103.

-(c) IMPROPER ACCUMULATION OF SURPLUS.-For tax on corporations which accumulate surplus to evade surtax on stockholders, see section 104.
+- (a) RATE OF TAX.-There shall be levied, collected, and paid for each taxable year upon the net income of every corporation, a tax of 13/4 per centum of the amount of the net income in excess of the credit against net income provided in section 26. - (b) EXEMPT CORPORATIONS.-For corporations exempt from tax, see section 101. - (c) TAX ON PERSONAL HOLDING COMPANIES.-For surtax on personal holding companies, see section 351. - (d) IMPROPER ACCUMULATION OF SURPLUS.-For surtax on corporations which accumulate surplus to avoid surtax on stockholders, see section 102.